sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Miro Plugin for Sketch](https://github.com/RealtimeBoard/sketch_plugin), by Miro (formerly RealtimeBoard): Add, share and discuss your Sketch artboards with the team in Miro (formerly RealtimeBoard).
+The plugin allow to sync the artboards with the boards in one click
 - [Artboard Manager](https://github.com/bomberstudios/artboard-manager#readme), by Ale Muñoz: Because moving artboards manually is *so* 2016.
 - [Viewfinder Sketchplugin](https://github.com/ahmedmigo/viewfinder-sketchplugin), by Ahmed Genaidy: Easy access anywhere in you project file
 - [Find And Replace](https://github.com/thierryc/sketch-find-and-replace), by Martin Steven.
 Maintained by Thierry Charbonnel: Sketch 3 plugin to do a simple find and replace on text within layers